reothues/vidgen/README.md

 - CUDA setup is required for efficient training; ensure the appropriate PyTorch + CUDA wheels are installed for your GPU.

 ## Status
-This is a bootstrap scaffold.
-The CLI validates configuration and environment and prepares output directories.
-Swap in your training loop under `src/vidgen/cli.py` once datasets/models are wired up.
+AnimateDiff fine-tuning is now wired up end-to-end: the CLI validates configuration, resolves the processed dataset location, and launches a working training loop.